tonywok/tonywok.github.io/_posts/2020-06-01-embracing-perspectives-with-the-rails-router.md

 ## Nested Resources

-Eventually your app gains a requirement where it will grow some sort of nesting.
+Eventually, your app gains a requirement where it will grow some sort of nesting.
 For instance, I imagine our jedis will need some lightsabers.

 ```ruby